In my poll of readers and Twitter friends, 6 moms said there’s no way they’d try to make the cake and 3 said they would try it.

 Princess Castle Cake – Day One

-Everything in this cake was made from scratch (except the fondant).
+Everything in this cake was made from scratch (except the fondant), but I don’t recommend that because it adds a layer of work that you just don’t need.
 Honestly, I intended to buy a couple of cake mixes, but when it was time to actually do the baking, there weren’t any in my kitchen, and the store was closed.

-Our plan for the first day of preparation was to tint the fondant, cut out 350 or so pink daisies, and make royal icing to form the centers of the flowers.
+Our plan for the first day of preparation was to tint the fondant, cut out 350 pink fondant daisies, and make royal icing to form the centers of the flowers.

 Make Royal Icing